-- 2. identify the learning objectives of the elective - 3. specify the elements of law and practice which will be covered on the elective - 4. identify the ethical and professional conduct issues that will be addressed on the elective - 5. describe how the Course Skills, where appropriate, will be employed by students on the elective - 6. where appropriate, explain how the elective will develop the knowledge and understanding developed through Stage 1.
+- 2. identify the learning objectives of the elective - 3. specify the elements of law and practice which will be covered on the elective - 4. identify the ethical and professional conduct issues that will be addressed on the elective and act within the Code of Conduct - 5. describe how the Course Skills, where appropriate, will be employed by students on the elective - 6. where appropriate, explain how the elective will develop the knowledge and understanding developed through Stage 1.